daynalaurenc/Bamazon/README.md

 # Bamazon

 Bamazon will be a command line Node app that takes in parameters and gives user back data.
-MySQL is used as the schema to hold the inventory database.
+MySQL is used as the schema for the inventory database.

-* Make sure you save and require the MySQL and Inquirer npm packages in your homework files--your app will need them for data input and storage.
+* Make sure you save and require the MySQL and Inquirer npm packages, your app will need them for data input and storage.

 ## Description